-The Macquarie University NMR Facility is located within the Department of Chemistry and Biomolecular Science (Building F7B).
+The Macquarie University NMR Facility is located within the Department of Molecular Sciences (Building F7B).

 Both of the new spectrometers have BCUII chiller units attached to facilitate low temperature experiments, and these units have demonstrated unparalleled performance thanks to the exacting specifications of our new nitrogen generation system (see Nitrogen Generator).
 This significant investment in Macquarie University's infrastructure is allowing users to routinely access temperatures down to 200K (-70C) without the use of liquid nitrogen, enabling such experiments to be carried out far more quickly and safely than at any other institution in Australia.

 A full sample service is available to external clients on a fee paying basis, see Commercial Analysis for further information.

 To book our NMR Facility online, please click here

 Please conctact Dr Nicole Cordina email@example.com for any enquiries about this facility.